Tuwaiq-Flutter-BootCamp/Lab_1/Command Line.md

 # Exercise Using Git ,

-### hat is the command to get the installed version of Git?
+### what is the command to get the installed version of Git ?

 ### what is the command to create a new local repository ?

-### what is the command for add one or more files to staging :
+### what is the command for add one or more files to staging ?